b7wch/b7wch/README.md

 ### Hi guys! 🙈

-As a back-end engineer and I am interested in:
+As a backend engineer and I am interested in:
 - python
 - golang
 - distributed system